lucasmouilleron/stupidCMS/README.md

 stupidCMS
 =========

-stupidCMS is a flat file stupid CMS.
+stupidCMS is a flat file stupid CMS with nice templating and caching engines.

 Install
 -------
 - Login password is defined in `./__stupid/libs/stupidConfig.php`
 - Desactivate debug mode in production in `./__stupid/libs/stupidConfig.php`
+- Drop all files (including `.htaccess`) at your site root

 Stupid Pages
 ------------